DaniilSch/ESP32-Simplest-I2C-library-ever/README.md

 # Simplest-I2C-library-ever-ESP32-
 I2C master library for ESP32 written with MAXIMUM transparency, readability, ease of use and integration in mind.
 Full spoonfeeding-grade documentation is included.
+Good for when you need to read some sensors in a pinch.

 **Part of  "Simple Universal Solutions" (SUS) library pack.**   ;)